 4.2 Contributing to the delinquency of a minor – ARS 13-3613

 Per ARS 13-3613, it is a criminal offense for a person to cause, encourage, or contribute to the delinquency of a child.

-“Delinquency” means any act that tends to debase or injure the morals, health, or welfare of a child.
+“Delinquency” means any act that tends to debase or injure a child’s morals, health, or welfare.